All Products

 searchQuery.setLimit(10);

-// Sort the query results based on scores.
+// Sort the results by score.

 searchQuery.setSort(new Sort(Collections.singletonList(new ScoreSort())));